Great Book, Inspiring Author

 Money in Politics, Always A Bad Thing for Elizabeth Warren, That View Needs More Nuance

 The solution should be for the best ideas to win regardless of where they come from.
 However, Warren is saying that the lobbyists in the House of Representatives and the Senate are gaining undue traction and affecting public policy with their commercial interests at the centre of decision making.
 Seems likely but she basically thinks that all lobbyists are a bad thing.
 Or at least her persuasion tactic is to convince her voting base to believe that all lobbyists are evil.
-However, she is downplaying the benefits of having lobbyists explain the details and nuances of technical policy to decision-makers in order to get the optimal decision for the best outcome for the economy.
+However, she is downplaying the benefits of having lobbyists explain the details and nuances of technical policy to decision-makers in order to get the optimal decision for the best outcome for the economy/people.
 Of course, Warren might say the economy is rigged so that’s a complication.
-Lobbyist restrict the number of doctors in the market, thus increasing their salaries for example.
-We have to ask if it’s the actual structure of the lobbying that is the problem and that she is incorrectly attributing all lobbying as being bad or if she believes that the self interest of a single organization is a problem even though the self interest of an organization will obviously benefit the broader economy as well as the organization itself.
+Lobbyist restrict the number of doctors in the market, thus increasing their salaries for example, particularly in Canada.
+We have to ask if it’s the actual structure of the lobbying is the problem or is she incorrectly attributing all lobbying as being bad or if she believes that the self interest of a single organization is a problem even though the self interest of an organization will obviously benefit the broader economy as well as the organization itself?
+What if the lobbyist is lobbying for something Warren supports?
+That’s when the rubber hits the road.
 The problem is that the lobbyists have run amok in her view and that might very well be the case however we can’t generalize all obvious as bad and all consumers is good.
 Also, what’s the solution?

 This book is a fundraising solution for Elizabeth Warren for sure!